-- to assess and enhance the District's corporate governance, including its systems of internal control, ethical conduct and probity, risk management, management information and internal audit - to ensure that appropriate procedures and controls are in place to provide reliability in the District's financial reporting, safeguarding of assets, and compliance with the District's responsibilities, regulatory requirements, policies and procedures - to oversee and enhance the quality and effectiveness of the District's internal audit function, providing a structured reporting line for the Internal Auditor and facilitating the maintenance of their independence - through the internal audit function, to assist the Board to deliver the District's outputs efficiently, effectively and economically, so as to obtain best value for money and to optimise organisational performance in terms of quality, quantity and timeliness; and - to maintain a strong and candid relationship with external auditors, facilitating to the extent practicable, an integrated internal/external audit process that optimises benefits to the District.
+- to assess and enhance the Nepean Blue Mountains Local Health District's corporate governance, including its systems of internal control, ethical conduct and probity, risk management, management information and internal audit - to ensure that appropriate procedures and controls are in place to provide reliability in the Nepean Blue Mountains Local Health District's financial reporting, safeguarding of assets, and compliance with the Nepean Blue Mountains Local Health District's responsibilities, regulatory requirements, policies and procedures - to oversee and enhance the quality and effectiveness of the Nepean Blue Mountains Local Health District's internal audit function, providing a structured reporting line for the Internal Auditor and facilitating the maintenance of their independence - through the internal audit function, to assist the Board to deliver the Nepean Blue Mountains Local Health District's outputs efficiently, effectively and economically, so as to obtain best value for money and to optimise organisational performance in terms of quality, quantity and timeliness; and - to maintain a strong and candid relationship with external auditors, facilitating to the extent practicable, an integrated internal/external audit process that optimises benefits to the Nepean Blue Mountains Local Health District.

-The District completed and submitted an Internal Audit and Risk Management Attestation Statement for the 12-month period ending 30 June 2022 to the Ministry without exception.
+The Nepean Blue Mountains Local Health District completed and submitted an Internal Audit and Risk Management Attestation Statement for the 12-month period ending 30 June 2023 to the Ministry without exception.

-The Audit and Risk Management Committee comprises three members, all of whom are independent and appointed from the NSW Government's Prequalification Scheme for Audit and

-Risk Committee Independent Chairs and Members.
+The Audit and Risk Management Committee comprises 3 members of which all are independent and appointed from the NSW Government's Prequalification Scheme for Audit and Risk Committee Independent Chairs and Members.

-QUALIFICATIONS TO THE CORPORATE GOVERNANCE ATTESTATION STATEMENT
+QUALIFICATIONS TO THE GOVERNANCE ATTESTATION STATEMENT